Checks for Hierarchy

 Believing-L2 calls for insisting on a particular belief and following through by initiating actions in some fashion, otherwise the belief would be irrelevant.

-Risking-L5 calls for daring to enter upon an undertaking, which involves submitting to its requirements, attending to its details, insisting on the likelihood of gain, and initiating a commitment.
+Risking-L5 calls for daring to enter an undertaking, which involves submitting to its requirements, attending to its details, insisting on the likelihood of gain, and initiating a commitment.

-Trusting-L7 calls for hoping that your openness and positivity will bring out the best in a new situation.
+Trusting-L7 calls for hoping openness and positivity will bring out the best in a new situation.
 This goes along with changing to accommodate the new, daring to expect benefits safely, submitting to the evolution of the situation, attending carefully to what is revealed, insisting on what is possible and initiating action as appropriate.

 This schema tabulates this cumulating pattern for the Primary Hierarchy of Willingness: